Terms and Conditions

 The User may neither represent nor imply that the OECD has participated in, approved, endorsed or otherwise supported his or her use or reproduction of the Material.
 The User may not claim any affiliation with the OECD.
 For information about use of the OECD name, acronym and logo, please see Section IV below

-Except for content governed by specific terms (see sections (b) and (c)) or as may be otherwise indicated on the specific Material, the reproduction and translation of the Material is authorised for commercial and non-commercial purposes within established limits.
+Except for content governed by specific terms, or as may be otherwise indicated on the specific Material, the reproduction and translation of the Material made available through the .Stat Academy is not authorised for reproduction, both for commercial and non-commercial purposes.

 Certain content is governed by specific terms and conditions.
 Please see below:

 - Material licensed under a particular Creative Commons license (CC license) is governed by the specific CC license as well as any other conditions or restrictions as indicated on the particular Material.